 A second element of the supply analysis is termed a resource audit.
-A resource audit should be conducted with two goals in mind.
-First, it should provide a comprehensive cataloguing of the quantity and distribution of tourism facilities and services within the tourism system.
+A resource audit is a comprehensive cataloguing of the quantity and distribution of tourism facilities and services within the tourism system.
 Such information is basic to an understanding of the current state of affairs of supply development.
 Second, the resource audit should provide some assessment of the quality of existing facilities and services.
 Again, the execution of the audit to assess the adequacy of the quantity, distribution, and quality of supply can only be meaningful if it is eventually related to the analysis of demand.
 There are no absolute measures of desirability in terms of supply; only those that relate to a given demand at a given point in time for a given market segment are relevant.